 A mere two months after his mother’s death, “Hunkie John” makes the headlines by being the first man arrested for the “highway robbery” of C.R.
 Owens by three men who forced Owens’ car off Peoria Road near the city limits.
 While one man waited in the getaway car, the other two, allegedly including Buskiewich, threatened the victim with hammers and wrenches to seize his gold watch and $12.96 in cash.
 Buskiewich is later released on bail.

 A rash of armed robberies of local “road houses” in which young Buskiewich is implicated follow.
 And then, just four months after Anna Buskiewich’s death, in early November 1925, headlines scream of a roadhouse robbery that has resulted in a shooting death.
-“Hunkie John” is the first arrested for murdering Chicago furniture manufacturer Edmund J. Hansen during a hold-up at the Riley (or Reilly) chicken farm on the “St. Louis hardtop” (Chatham Road).
+“Hunkie John” is the first of several arrested for murdering Chicago furniture manufacturer Edmund J. Hansen during a hold-up at the Riley (or Reilly) chicken farm on the “St. Louis hardtop” (Chatham Road).

 According to initial Journal reports, accomplices “Short- Arm Louie” Schomber and two out-of-town characters known as “Frenchy” (Frank Logan) and “Shorty” (Charlie Miller) are also under arrest warrant.
 Harold “Piney” Cline is later arrested as the getaway driver.
-(As the investigation and interrogations proceed, Lee Antie, John Jones and John Parks, Jr., are also arrested for the hold-up at Reilly’s and/or other road houses in the area.
+(As the investigation and interrogations proceed, Lee Antie, John Jones, and John Parks, Jr., are also arrested for the hold-up at Reilly’s and/or other road houses in the area.

 A Crime of the Roaring Twenties?